Leody Taveras Player Props: Rangers vs. Blue Jays

-The Texas Rangers, including Leody Taveras and his .697 slugging percentage over his past 10 games, take on starting pitcher Kevin Gausman and the Toronto Blue Jays at Globe Life Field, Saturday at 4:05 PM ET.
+On Sunday, Leody Taveras (.688 slugging percentage in past 10 games, including four home runs) and the Texas Rangers face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 2:35 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Blue Jays.
+He had a hitless showing in his most recent game (0-for-3) against the Blue Jays.

 Leody Taveras Game Info & Props vs. the Blue Jays